talsoft/vuldash/README.md

 Vuldash allows managing projects ethical hacking together with the group of pentester and the client, showing the problems concisely.
 Can generate business and technical reports, as also perform a life cycle of the project with the client.

+## FREE SOFTWARE
+- For the community.

+## CUSTOM PLUGINS
+- You can create your own plugin for your tools and import the data into the platform.

+## REPORTING
+- You can generate professional reports with the format of your templates. (en,es)

+## Customer Features

+- Allows your customers to perform
+- Tracking and export of reported incidents.
+- Online access of incidents at managerial and technical

+## Security Company Features

+- Allows your administrators and pentester users to perform.
+- Creating users for customer projects and pentester users.
+- Tracking in different states of the incidents found in an ethical hacking project.

 # Authors

 - Andrés Gaggini @AndresGaggini